Groups with a finite Busemann boundary are virtually cyclic: The annihilator is locally finite

 Consider the set $A=\{ y \in H \ : \ \abs y>r \}$.
 Assume for a contradiction that $A \neq \emptyset$.
 Then, we can choose $y \in A$ so that $|y|_U$ is minimal.
 That is, $|z|_U \geq |y|_U$ for all $z \in A$.

 Now, we can choose $z \in H$ and $u \in U$ such that $|y|_U = |z|_U+ 1$ and $y=uz$.
 Because $|y| > r \geq r(u)$, we have that $|z| = d(u,y) = d(1,y)= |y|$, so $z \in A$, a contradiction!

 We conclude that $H \subseteq \{ x \in G \ : \ |x| \le r \}$, which is a finite set. \end{proof} \begin{remark} The assumption that $d$ takes values in a uniformly discrete set cannot be dropped.
-For instance, for $G=H_3(\Z)$ and $d$ any homogeneous metric on $H_3(\R)$, we have $N_{\partial(G,d)}=[G,G]\simeq\Z$ by \cite[Proposition 2.4]{fisher2021sub}. \end{remark} Finally, we give an example of integer-valued metric for which $N$ is infinite. \begin{exm}
+For instance, for $G=H_3(\Z)$ and $d$ any homogeneous metric on $H_3(\R)$, we have $N_{\partial(G,d)}=[G,G]\simeq\Z$ by \cite[Proposition 2.4]{fisher2021sub}.
+In contrast, since $H_3(\Z)$ is torsion-free, we have $N_{\partial(G,d)}=\{1\}$ for any word metric or any integer-valued metric $d$. \end{remark} Finally, we give an example of integer-valued metric for which $N$ is infinite. \begin{prop} Consider the lamplighter group $G=\Z/2\Z\wr\Z$. \begin{enumerate}[topsep=-2mm, leftmargin=8mm, itemsep=2pt, label=(\arabic*)] \item For all word metric $d_S$ on $G$, the annihilator $N$ is finite. \item There exists a proper integer-valued metric $d$ such that $N=\bigoplus_{\Z}\Z/2\Z$ is infinite. \end{enumerate} More generally, for any finitely generated group $G$ with a locally finite subgroup $H$, there exists a proper integer-valued metric $d$ on $G$ such that $N\ge H$. \end{prop} \begin{proof} Elements of $\Z/2\Z\wr\Z$ are pairs $(\Phi,k)$ where $\Phi\colon\Z\to\Z/2\Z$ is a finitely supported function, and $m\in\Z$ is an integer.
+Fix a finite generating set $S=S^{-1}$.
+We define